Dhaka women suffer more when climate change worsens the dengue situation

 Climate change and dengue outbreaks in Dhaka

-Dhaka is one of the fastest-growing as well as the poorest megacities, grappling with many public health-threatening problems such as pollution, unregulated construction work, and unfit vehicles run on birth fuel.
+Dhaka is one of the fastest-growing as well as the poorest megacities, grappling with many public health-threatening problems such as pollution, unregulated construction work, and unfit vehicles running on fossil fuel.

 Such risks become more severe with the inevitable impacts of climate change.